como-configurar-un-virtual-host-en-apache-con-raspberry-pi

 How to set up a Virtual Host on Apache with Raspberry Pi

-We continue with the entries of Raspberry Pi seeing how to configure a Virtual Host on Apache, a convenient improvement to make on our server.
+We continue with the Raspberry Pi posts by seeing how to configure an Apache Virtual Host, a convenient improvement to make on our server.

-In the previous entry, we saw how to configure an Apache server.
-In this simple configuration, we used a single IP address or domain, which served files from a single directory.
+In the previous post, we saw how to set up an Apache server.
+In that simple configuration, we used a single IP address or domain, which served files from a single directory.

 A Virtual Host is a mechanism that allows the same machine to be associated with different domains or IP addresses.
-In summary, in this way Apache distinguishes the requested domain or IP and redirects the request to serve the files from different directories.
+In summary, this way Apache distinguishes the requested domain or IP, and redirects the request to serve files from different directories.

-Although allowing it to work with different domains is its main utility, in any case, configuring a Virtual Host is a measure that favors the maintainability of the system.
-Therefore, it is convenient to configure it even if initially we only have a domain or IP address.
+Although allowing it to work with different domains is its main utility, in any case, configuring Virtual Hosts is a measure that favors system maintainability.
+Therefore, it is advisable to configure it even if initially we only have one domain or IP address.

 Create a directory for the content